In Borneo, my daughter learned first-hand how she can contribute to wildlife conservation

 Sandakan Rainforest Discovery Centre

-My daughter gasped as the squirrel leapt into the air.
-Its ‘wings’ opening as it glided easily to the next tree.
+My daughter gasped as the squirrel leapt into the air, its ‘wings’ opening as it glided easily to the next tree.
 Watching giant flying squirrels high up in the tree canopy, on a walkway 620 metres above ground level, was a world away from spying their everyday grey cousins in our local park.

 The highlight?
 Seeing a western tarsier – one of the oldest mammals on the planet, dating back an astonishing 55 million years.
-They have huge eyes and strange elongated fingers, which wouldn’t look out of place on ET (great for gripping trees) and are easily startled.
+They have giant eyes and strange elongated fingers, which wouldn’t look out of place on ET (great for gripping trees) and are easily startled.

 The first two we encountered had obviously heard us coming and leapt off into the undergrowth.
 But our persistence was rewarded with the sight of one clinging to a branch, its eyes gleaming in the dark.